jharwell/sierra/docs/src/tutorials/project/project.rst

 =============================

 ..
 IMPORTANT:: There are several :xref:`sample projects<SIERRA_SAMPLE_PROJECT`
-               available for all of SIERRA's built-in platforms and execution environments which can be used in tandem with this guide to build your own project.
+               available for all of SIERRA's built-in engines and execution environments which can be used in tandem with this guide to build your own project.